fillman/soa_doctor/README.md

       yandex: "http://yandex.com"

 So you do

     $ healthcheck -f you_yaml_file.yaml

+You can always run

+    $ healthcheck --help

+for more options or just to get a simple help.

 The output would be a table or services and their statuses.